 It can be very off-putting to connect with a business professional and then find out that they are 20 years older than the headshot they are using.
-At the worst it appears disingenuous and in the least it appears lazy.
+At worst, it appears disingenuous and in the least, it appears lazy.
 Make peace with your appearance and get an up-to-date photo up there!

 Create a Compelling Headline

 In your headline, you have just 120 characters to deliver your elevator speech and insert critical keywords for your business/profession.
 This is arguably the most important part of your profile.
 Spend some time on this and choose your words carefully.

 Here is a good one (learn and do likewise):